 The medical field has become so infiltrated by pharmaceutical companies that there have even been new rules placed in medical facilities where physicians and staff are no longer allowed to receive money, gifts or “kickbacks” from Drug Reps.
 We see advertisements all the time where there is always some new pill you must have to help cure things you didn’t even know you had.
 These people don’t care about us, our health or anything but money.
 Just listen to all the negative side effects they spew – like an auctioneer – at the end of every commercial.

-Voting YES on The Arkansas Medical Marijuana Act is you simply approving a comprehensive blueprint for establishing and regulating a medical marijuana program in Arkansas, run by the Arkansas Department of Health.
-There will be 30 not-for-profit dispensaries statewide.
-Any county or city may vote to ban dispensaries in the same manner that alcohol is handled in the state.
+Voting YES on The Arkansas Medical Cannabis Act will help approve a comprehensive blueprint for establishing and regulating a medical cannabis program in Arkansas, run by the Arkansas Department of Health.
 A patient must first obtain a written recommendation from an Arkansas physician and then get a license from the Arkansas Department of Health.

-My Crohn’s Disease progressively got worse after I was forced to stop using marijuana and in 2009 I got complete intestinal blockage and needed invasive surgery to remove some of my intestines.
+My Crohn’s Disease progressively got worse after I was forced to stop using cannabis and in 2009 I got complete intestinal blockage and needed invasive surgery to remove some of my intestines.
 Also, with the probation I was made to present to my physicians for “illegal drug use” I was not given adequate pain medicine before or after surgery.
-I am now on four medications because I cannot use medical marijuana.
+I am now on four medications because I cannot use medical cannabis.
 I still have pain & nausea every day.
-I would not need two to three of the medications if I were prescribed and allowed to use medical marijuana.
+I would not need two to three of the medications if I were prescribed and allowed to use medical cannabis.

-This act will not put drugs in the hands of kids or cause a bunch of drug addicts (this is what I’ve actually heard some of the ignorant people say I have spoken with about this).
+This act will not put drugs in the hands of kids or cause a bunch of drug addicts.
 It will help make things right and provide much needed relief for people with chronic illnesses in Arkansas.
 It could have possibly saved me tons of money and major surgery.
-Arkansas has suffered long enough so please educate yourself and vote yes on Issue 5.
+Arkansas has suffered long enough so please educate yourself and vote for the Arkansas Medical Cannabis Act.

-Thank you for your time, voting and your compassion,
+Thank you for your time, your compassion, and your vote.

 Shayne M. Gray RN, BSN